svpino/ml.school/README.md

     --environment=pypi run --with batch \
     --target sagemaker \
     --region $AWS_REGION \
-    --role $AWS_ROLE
+    --assume-role $AWS_ROLE
 ```

-Notice you need to specify the role using the `--role` parameter when running the pipeline.
+Notice you need to specify the role using the `--assume-role` parameter when running the pipeline.
 This role has permissions to create the necessary resources to host the model in SageMaker.

 To deploy the Deployment pipeline to AWS Step Functions, you can use the `step-functions create` parameter: